dxwc/vidlist/README.md

 + Hovering a video tile on generated page shows channel name it belongs to
 + Hovering a video title on generate page shows video description
 + (new) Can now remove a subscription with `--remove` flag

+# The Bad

+Currenly it is very slow for long list of subscriptions.
+Here's a faster version written in [C++](https://github.com/dxwc/youtube_subscriber) but that has no security checks and only runs on linux.